 API Integration

-It is the process of connecting various components via API.
-Application Programming Interface appears to be a key to multiple doors, offering access to various data on the Web.
+API integration is the process of connecting different software components via an API.
+An Application Programming Interface acts like a key to multiple doors, offering access to various types of data across the Web.

 API Management